Vue component

 Default: null

-Emitted when the country dropdown opens.
+Emitted when the country selector opens.

 Type: (source: "key" | "paste", rejectedInput: string, reason: "invalid" | "max-length") => void